-"S. citellus should be trans-located in early 2017 and followed up in 2018.
-Please carefully consider the number of individuals to be trans-located to guarantee that the source meta-populations are not threatened by the action.
+"S. citellus should be translocated in early 2017 and followed up in 2018.
+Please carefully consider the number of individuals to be translocated to guarantee that the source metapopulations are not threatened by the action.
 Their survival rate should be reported annually, and fully in the Final Report."

-The genetic examination highlighted that trans-location hardly can endanger the metapopulation but we ensured that not more than 10% of them were trans-located.
-2016 years survival rates are given in Annex C5/12.
+The genetic examination highlighted that translocation hardly can endanger the metapopulation but we ensured that not more than 10% of them were translocated.
+2016 years survival rates are given in Annex C5/12 of MTR2.

-"Please ensure sufficient and efficient coordination of parallel trans-location efforts in Hungary; preferably by one of the project beneficiaries."
+"Please ensure sufficient and efficient coordination of parallel translocation efforts in Hungary; preferably by one of the project beneficiaries."

-We achieved that the Blind-mole rat Advisory Board was enlarged to the Blind-mole rat & Suslik Advisory Board and this board will coordinate this work in the future (Annex A1/2).
+We achieved that the Blind-mole rat Advisory Board to the undersecretary of the HmoA was enlarged to the Blind-mole rat & Suslik Advisory Board and this board will coordinate this work in the future (Annex A1/2 of MTR2).

-"1 remind you that the trans-location of urbanised C. cricetus to agricultural habitats is approved only on condition that proper documentation is in place.
+"I remind you that the translocation of urbanised C. cricetus to agricultural habitats is approved only on condition that proper documentation is in place.
 This includes site specific restocking plans, certificates from the relevant authorities and written agreements from the landowners concerned."

-Please see Annex C5/9 of MTR1 & Annex C5/11.
+Please see Annex C5/9 of MTR1 & Annex C5/11 of MTR2.